 In 1794, the german chemist Johann Jacob Schweppe created the soda as a medicine, by melting quinine tablets into the lemon water.

 #monroc #drinks #gintonic #thereismoretoexplore

-We have a an adoration for every kind of explorers.
-If you already are or if you would like to feel a real explorer and you always dream a perfect holiday on the mountains, choose Val di Sole at the base of Dolomiti di Brenta...
+We have a an adoration for every kind of explorer.
+If you already are or if you would like to feel like a real explorer and you're dreaming about a perfect holiday on the mountains, choose Val di Sole at the base of Dolomiti di Brenta...
 And choose MONROC as your basecamp, of course.
 Write us for any information or quotation.